miwaonline/fdbtest/README.md

 Files from both sections are running with firebird isql tool (you can also point out any particular binary through "-i" command line switch) if they have .sql extension and directly otherwise.
 That means that if you need to run some scripts during the test, you should have rights to execute them in the particular system.

 "test_statements" is the core of testing tool.
-In consists from unlimited number of sections with the following items
+They consists of unlimited number of sections with the following items

  * "sql" - sql statement to be executed during the test
  * "expect_values" - list of values that are expected after executing mentioned statement.